 When I think of Tulsa, I think of the arts, so visiting one of the area’s two major museums tops my list.
 The Philbrook Museum of Art showcases a collection of American and European work within the halls of an historic estate built in 1927 by oilman Waite Phillips.
 The permanent exhibits are diverse and frequent visiting collections add to the museum’s broad appeal.
 The Philbrook offers Heyman Family Adventures in Art activities on Saturdays from 1-3pm—vist their website for a schedule of activities.

 The Gilcrease Museum, also built with oil money, has a more Western focus and includes a large anthropology collection and archives of important American documents.
-In July the Gilcrease opens a new exhibit, 101 Ranch: The Real Wild West.
-It will feature over 3,000 items from one of America’s most profitable ranches which spun off a popular wild west show.
-Young cattle rustlers are sure to enjoy the exhibit, open through January 2009.
-The museum’s hands-on Family Art Workshops are held Saturdays from 10:30am-noon; online registration is
+In July, the Gilcrease opens a new exhibit, On 52nd Street: The Jazz Photography of William P. Gottlieb.
+It will feature the rich history and tradition of jazz music.
+The museum’s hands-on Family Art Workshops are held Saturdays from 10:30am-noon; online registration is available.

 If art gives your crew a case of ants-in-the-pants, the Oklahoma Aquarium and the Tulsa Air and Space Museum and Planetarium are great options.
 The Oklahoma Aquarium is truly an impressive facility that will leave you in awe of nature’s diversity.
 Kids love the bull shark exhibit, the stingray petting area, and the new Hayes Family Ozark Stream, which features beavers and other river mammals.